tls-stuff/rfc8447bis/draft-salowey-rfc8447bis.md

 To promote visibility of unassigned codepoints and lower the bar for large-scale extension experiments, this draft outlines a different registration policy for TLS extensions.
 In particular, it allocates a number of contiguous codepoints for experimental purposes and delegates management of this space to the Working Group contributors.
-The rest of this document describes this policy.

 This section describe experimental codepoint blocks for IANA registries related to TLS, including: Extensions {{exp-extensions}} and Supported Groups {{exp-supported-groups}}.